scientisst/BioSPPy/README.md

 ```
 ✨ New plotting design ✨
-We improved the plotting layout of several functions with new colors, new style and new features, check it out!
+New colors, new style and new features, check it out!
 ```

 ```